Bitcoin’s Streak of Weekly Gains Puts Record High in Sight If History Right

 The options market as whole “is currently pricing the probability of making a new all-time high before halving at around 20% to 25%, an estimate that looks approximately fair to us,” said Caroline Mauron, co-founder of digital-asset derivatives liquidity provider Orbit Markets.

-Bitcoin was little changed at $52,145 as of 9:07 a.m. in London on Monday, close to the highest level in more than two years.
-Among smaller coins, the Worldcoin token from a project co-founded by OpenAI’s Sam Altman was a standout, surging some 40% in the past 24 hours, CoinGecko figures show.
+Bitcoin was little changed at $51,956 as of 6:30 a.m.
+Tuesday in Singapore , close to the highest level in more than two years.
+Among smaller coins, the Worldcoin token from a project co-founded by OpenAI’s Sam Altman was a standout, surging some 32% in the past 24 hours, CoinGecko figures show.

 Most Read from Bloomberg Businessweek